 Location.
 34° 22.219′ N, 118° 37.759′ W. Marker is near Stevenson Ranch, California, in Los Angeles County.
 Marker can

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Mentryville (approx. 1.2 miles away); Oak of the Golden Dream (approx. 3.8 miles away); Pioneer Oil Refinery (approx. 3.8 miles away); a different marker also named Oak of the Golden Dream (approx. 4.7 miles away); Rancho San Francisco (approx. 5 miles away); The Ridge Route (approx. 5.3 miles away); Eternal Valley (approx. 7 miles away); Last Horse Drawn Hearse of Los Angeles County (approx. 7 miles away).
+Mentryville (approx. 1.2 miles away); Oak of the Golden Dream (approx. 3.8 miles away); Pioneer Oil Refinery (approx. 3.8 miles away); a different marker also named Oak of the Golden Dream (approx. 4.7 miles away); Rancho San Francisco (approx. 5 miles away); The Ridge Route (approx. 5.3 miles away); End of an Era (approx. 6 miles away); Eternal Valley (approx. 7 miles away).

 More about this marker.
-Drive to the west end of Pico Cyn Rd, pay $5 to park at Mentryville, then walk 1.5 miles on the paved trail.
+Drive to the west end of Pico Cyn Rd, pay $5 to park at Mentryville, then walk 1.5 miles up the canyon on the paved trail.
 Pico #4 is on the right, before the pavement ends.

 Also see . . .
 Pico #4 information and photos.
 Historic oil drilling equipment on display in this area.
 (Submitted on January 31, 2018, by Craig Baker of Sylmar, California.)